American Pika: Profile and Information

 The ears are averagely wide and suborbicular and are hairy on both surfaces, generally dark with white margins.
 Compared to other lagomorphs, the “buried” tail of the pika is longer relative to body size.

 The American pika has a slightly rounded skull with a preorbital region.
-For both sexes of the pika, the fur colour is the same, although it varies by subspecies and season.
+The fur color is the same for both sexes of the pika, although it varies by subspecies and season.

-During the summer, the pika’s dorsal fur ranges from cinnamon-brown to greyish, sometimes coloured with ochraceous or tawny hues.
+During the summer, the pika’s dorsal fur ranges from cinnamon-brown to greyish, sometimes colored with ochraceous or tawny hues.

 The fur gets greyer and longer throughout winter.
-The thick underfur is usually lead-coloured or slate-grey.
+The thick underfur is usually lead-colored or slate-grey.
 Males are known as bucks, while females are known as does (like rabbits).

 The American Pika is said to be diurnal.
-Approximately 55% of its home range is territory that is defended against intruders.
+Approximately 55% of its home range is territory defended against intruders.

 The size of the territory may vary from 410 to 709 m² and depends on the configuration, vegetation quality, and vegetation distance.

-The home ranges of pikas can overlap, with the distances of a mating pair’s home ranges being shorter than those of the nearest neighbours of the same sex.
+The home ranges of pikas can overlap, with the distances of a mating pair’s home ranges being shorter than those of the nearest neighbors of the same sex.

 During early and mid-summer, spatial distances between adults of a pair are greater and decrease during late summer.